Return to Search Page

 Ithaca, New York, U.S.A.: Ottawa.
 Mortimer Press.
 1948., 8vo, 24.5cm, 268p. with 4 large folding maps & 8 folding portrait plates, this special copy in full crimson morocco, gilt spine titles, regimental badge stamped in silver on the upper cover, a fine copy, rare thus. (cmt) This is a presentation copy.
 Typically only a few copies (5-10) would have been produced for presentation.

 $225.00 Book Number: 36110 Order / Enquire

 Mohawks Over Burma.

 Ithaca, New York, U.S.A.: Stittsville.
 Canada's Wings, Inc. 1985., 8vo.
-23cm, 311p., numerous photographs, appendices, aircraft drawings, green cloth, a fine copy in fine jacket (s8). - The story of the Royal Air Force squadrons, flying Mohawk aircraft, in India and Burma during World War Two.
+23cm, 311p., numerous photographs, appendices, aircraft drawings, green cloth, fine fine jacket. (cmt) The story of the Royal Air Force squadrons, flying Mohawk aircraft, in India and Burma during World War Two.
 Pilots were from Canada, Britain, New Zealand and Australia.
 Includes the diary of A.B.
 Dunford, a pilot with 155 Squadron.

 Military Operations in Canada, 1837-8-9.
 Introduction to the Reprint by W.F.E.
 Morley.